data-to-insight/centre-of-excellence/docs/appendix-1-more-on-how-our-system-works/context.md

 -  Challenges integrating <span style="color:darkturquoise">**supportive technologies**</span>, from financial systems to AI tools, with the core CMS

--  <span style="color:orange">**Internal structures and capabilities**</span> which split related duties across multiple functional areas, requiring excellence internal collaboration to maintain high quality services
+-  <span style="color:orange">**Internal structures and capabilities**</span> which split related duties across multiple functional areas, requiring excellent internal collaboration to maintain high quality services

 LAs and suppliers alike tend to gravitate towards long-term contracts for single monolithic systems, and internal resources can struggle to develop the capabilities they need.